cryptodotis/crypto.is-docs/md/interact/goods.md

 # Contribute Goods

-The Crypto Projects aims to create a master set of tutorials and guides for all who are looking to setup servers.
-If you would like to contribute a tutorial, server space, bandwidth or anything, please contact The Crypto Project.
+The Crypto Project aims to run anonymity services such as tor, remailers, and others.
+If you can provide server space, bandwidth, or other resources - we may be able to work with you to help or run the services for you on your contributions.
+Please get in touch.